canac/chron/README.md

 #### `keepAlive.successes`

 `successes` is a boolean and specifies whether the job should be re-run if it terminates successfully, i.e. exits with a status code of zero.
-If omitted `successes` defaults to `true`.
+If omitted `successes` defaults to `false`.

 #### `keepAlive.failures`

 `failures` is a boolean and specifies whether the job should be re-run if it terminates unsuccessfully, i.e. exits with a non-zero status code.
-If omitted `failures` defaults to `true`.
+If omitted `failures` defaults to `false`.

 #### `keepAlive.limit`